broadfootmi/midi-learning/readme.md

 > A **Genetic Algorithm** uses [Survival of the Fittest](https://simple.wikipedia.org/wiki/Natural_selection) to "evolve" solutions to computer problems.

 > **MIDI** is a special music file which contains instructions for a computer to play a song.
-It was used for programming music on the fly!
+It was used for programming music dynamically.

 # Guide

-MIDI Creatures are little songs.
+MIDI Creatures are short songs.
 They evolve from a random collection of notes into the desired tune.
 Does their icon resemble anything to you?

 ![screenshot](/docs/app_guide.png)